Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

 We show that a simple experimental setting of a locally pumped and lossy array of two-level quantum systems can stabilize states with strong long-range coherence.
 Indeed, by explicit analytic construction, we show there is an extensive set of steady-state density operators, from minimally to maximally entangled, despite this being an interacting open many-body problem.
 Such nonequilibrium steady states arise from a hidden symmetry that stabilizes Bell pairs over arbitrarily long distances, with unique experimental signatures.
 We demonstrate a protocol by which one can selectively prepare these states using dissipation.
 Our findings are accessible in present-day experiments.

 {\it Introduction.---}Coupling a quantum system to an environment typically results in a loss of coherence \cite{Zurek2006}, which is a major obstacle for quantum control and information processing \cite{Palma1996, Bennett2000, Nielsen2010}.
-However, a growing number of studies have shown that a well-designed coupling can also drive the system toward interesting and potentially useful quantum states \cite{Verstraete2009, Schirmer2010, Diehl2011}.
+However, a growing number of studies have shown that a well-designed coupling can also drive the system toward interesting and useful quantum states \cite{Verstraete2009, Schirmer2010, Diehl2011}.
 This is particularly promising in light of parallel advances in experimental platforms where one can engineer both the system Hamiltonian and the coupling \cite{Poyatos1996, Barreiro2011, Mueller2012, Houck2012, Georgescu2014}, offering novel out-of-equilibrium settings where interactions and dissipation compete \cite{Sieberer2016, Rotter2015}.

 A rare phenomenon occurs when such an open quantum system has multiple stable states owing to a symmetry that gives a conserved quantum number \cite{Baumgartner2008, Albert2014}.
 Then the dynamics decouple into independent sectors \cite{Buca2012}, with the system retaining some memory of its initial state \cite{Albert2016}.
-Further, one can show that information encoded in the steady-state manifold would be preserved unconditionally \cite{BlumeKohout2010}, and one could control transport by switching between the symmetry sectors \cite{Manzano2018}.
-So far, this kind of strong symmetry has only been found theoretically in symmetric networks \cite{Manzano2014, Thingna2016} and in boundary-driven spin chains with nonstandard dissipation \cite{Buca2012, Ilievski2014}, without experimental realizations.
+Furthermore, one can show that information encoded in the steady-state manifold would be preserved unconditionally \cite{BlumeKohout2010}, and one could control transport by switching between the symmetry sectors \cite{Manzano2018}.
+So far, this kind of strong symmetry has been found only theoretically in symmetric networks \cite{Manzano2014, Thingna2016, Thinga2020} and in boundary-driven spin chains with nonstandard dissipation \cite{Buca2012, Ilievski2014}, without experimental realizations.
+They require special design even in noninteracting systems \cite{Thinga2020}.

-In this paper, we identify a prototypical setting of a simple lattice model with a routine bulk dissipation that possesses a surprising hidden symmetry, leading to multiple steady states with long-range coherence.
-The steady states can be selectively prepared and probed in existing experimental setups.
-To illustrate these findings, we model hard-core bosons on a one-dimensional (1D) lattice, which are equivalent to an array of qubits or an (anisotropic) spin chain.
+In this Letter, we identify a prototypical setting of a simple lattice model with a routine bulk dissipation that possesses a surprising hidden symmetry, leading to multiple steady states with long-range coherence and nonlocal Bell pairs.
+The steady states can be selectively prepared and probed in existing setups.
+To illustrate our findings, we model hard-core bosons on a one-dimensional (1D) lattice, which is equivalent to an array of qubits or an (anisotropic) spin chain.
 Our conclusions extend more generally to a broad class of models of this type.